Marama-App/marama-team/README.md

 # Marama-Team
-All about the Mārama team, and where you can find them.

 We created Mārama as part of our final project while studying at Enspiral Dev Academy.
 This idea was based on the vision Stina Muller had for a platform that encorporated study options based on student interest and how those students could fund their way there.

 Read more about what her vision is, in the Mārama repository.